A

 These

 billboards and bus stops!
-They have stores located all over and they
+They have stores located all over the country

-seem to grow bigger every year.
+seem to grow bigger and bolder every year.
 They do sell a lot of carpet and flooring but

 fall into this category because they